Alexander Scriabin: Return to Russia (1909–15)

 In 1909, Scriabin permanently returned to Russia, where he continued to compose, working on increasingly grandiose projects.
-For some time before his death he had planned a multimedia work to be performed in a temple in India.
-Scriabin left only sketches for this piece, Mysterium, although a preliminary part, L'acte préalable ("Prefatory Action"), was eventually made into a performable version by Alexander Nemtin.
+For some time before his death, Scriabin had planned a multimedia work to be performed in a temple in India.
+He left only sketches for this piece, Mysterium, although a preliminary part, L'acte préalable ("Prefatory Action"), was eventually made into a performable version by Alexander Nemtin.
 Part of that unfinished piece was performed with the title Prefatory Action by Vladimir Ashkenazy in Berlin with Alexei Lubimov at the piano.
 Nemtin eventually completed a second portion ("Mankind") and a third ("Transfiguration"), and Ashkenazy recorded his entire two-and-a-half-hour completion with the Deutsches Symphonie-Orchester Berlin for Decca.
 Several late pieces published during Scriabin's lifetime are believed to have been intended for Mysterium, such as the Two Dances, Op.
 73.

 Death

-Scriabin gave his last concert on 2 April 1915 in Saint Petersburg, performing a large programme of his own works.
-He received rave reviews from music critics, who called his playing "most inspiring and affecting", and wrote, "his eyes flashed fire and his face radiated happiness".
+Scriabin gave his last concert on 2 April 1915 in Petrograd (now Saint Petersburg), performing a large programme of his own works.
+Scriabin received rave reviews from music critics, who called his playing "most inspiring and affecting", and wrote, "his eyes flashed fire and his face radiated happiness".
 Scriabin himself wrote that during his performance of his Sonata No. 3, Op.
 23, "I completely forgot I was playing in a hall with people around me.
 This happens very rarely to me on the platform."
-He elaborated that he normally "had to watch himself very carefully, look at himself as if from afar, to keep himself in control."
+Scriabin elaborated that he normally "had to watch himself very carefully, look at himself as if from afar, to keep himself in control."

 Scriabin returned triumphantly to his Moscow apartment on 4 April.
-He noticed a resurgence of a little pimple on his right upper lip.
-He had mentioned the pimple as early as 1914 while in London.
-His temperature rose, and he took to bed and cancelled his Moscow concert for 11 April.
-The pimple became a pustule, then a carbuncle and a furuncle.
-Scriabin's doctor remarked that the sore looked "like purple fire".
-His temperature shot up to 41 C, and Scriabin was now bedridden.
-Incisions were made on 12 April, but the sore had already begun to poison his blood, and Scriabin became delirious.
+He then noticed a resurgence of a little pimple on his right upper lip.
+Scriabin had mentioned the pimple as early as 1914 while in London.
+His temperature rose, and he took to bed and canceled his 11 April Moscow concert.
+The pimple became a pustule, then a furuncle and a carbuncle.
+Scriabin's doctor said it looked like "purple fire".
+On 10 April, Scriabin's temperature was 41 C, and Scriabin was now bedridden.
+Incisions were made two days later, but the sore had already begun to poison his blood, and Scriabin became delirious.
 Bowers writes: "Intractably and inexplicably, a simple spot had grown into a terminal ailment."
-On 14 April, at age 43 and at the height of his career, Scriabin died in his Moscow apartment of sepsis.
+On 14 April, aged 43 and at the height of his career, Scriabin died in his Moscow apartment of sepsis.